taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

 With the help of 155 backers, [**we raised $11,125 through our crowdfunding campaign!!**](https://www.kickstarter.com/projects/taunsquared/a-sci-fi-graphic-novel-based-on-real-neuroscience){:target="_blank"} THANK YOU to everyone who supported this project and made it possible to pay our artists IN FULL!!

 {% include video id="IuEBOJE9te4" provider="youtube" %}

+### Want to help me write more stories in the universe of *The First VIRS*?

+If you loved *The First VIRS* and want more stories about Soka, Min, and their quest to join the Space Exploration Corps, please [send me a donation!](https://www.paypal.com/paypalme/DanbeeKim)

 # Teaser pages and story album